surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 Note that modulation range is always **relative** to the base value represented by the gray slider, meaning that moving its position will then shift the whole modulation range up or down.
-This also means that if a blue slider's value is smaller than the base value, the modulation's polarity will be inverted.
+This also means that if a blue slider's value is smaller than the base value, the modulation polarity will be inverted.

 <br/>